leynos/lag-complexity/docs/lag-complexity-function-design.md

 - Enabled by the `onnx` feature, this provider uses a lightweight text classification model for more nuanced ambiguity detection.
+- **Runtime & artefact controls:** It shares the same pinned `ort` dependency and checksum-verification path as `DepthClassifierOnnx`, refusing to run if model or tokenizer artefacts do not match the recorded digests.
 - **Architecture:** The model could be a fine-tuned DistilBERT ([Sanh et al.](https://arxiv.org/abs/1910.01108)) or a similar compact transformer, exported to ONNX for efficient inference.[^12]